onzelf/FCDL/README.md

 The FCDL framework represents a practical approach to the complex challenge of federated computing deployment.
 By separating intent from implementation, it creates a foundation for more maintainable, adaptable federated systems.

 > This MNIST proof of concept shows a practical implementation of the architecture.
-With additional development of domain-specific templates and integration with existing infrastructure, FCDL could support broader adoption of federated computing in various industries.
+With additional development of domain-specific templates and integration with AI code generation agents, FCDL could support broader adoption of federated computing in various industries.